bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/My--awesome--list-of-JavaScript.md

-# My ‘awesome’ list of JavaScript resources
+# My 'awesome’ list of JavaScript resources

-Everyone’s seen the ‘Awesome’ lists on GitHub… and they are indeed awesome… so today I am going to attempt to curate my own…
+Everyone’s seen the 'Awesome’ lists on GitHub… and they are indeed awesome… so today I am going to attempt to curate my own…

 ---

-### My ‘awesome’ list of JavaScript resources
+### My 'awesome’ list of JavaScript resources

-#### Everyone’s seen the ‘Awesome’ lists on GitHub… and they are indeed awesome… so today I am going to attempt to curate my own…
+#### Everyone’s seen the 'Awesome’ lists on GitHub… and they are indeed awesome… so today I am going to attempt to curate my own…

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*3pwY-HRi2sjgBBJ0eISwqw.png" class="graf-image" /></figure><a href="https://github.com/topics/awesome" class="markup--anchor markup--blockquote-anchor"><strong>https://github.com/topics/awesome</strong></a>